VasiKydo/inheritanceInShapes/README.md

 # inheritanceInShapes
-Inheritance - A Base Class and Two Derived Classes
+Inheritance - A Base Class and Two Derived Classes C++